jakusgy/beddit-api/README.md

 Beddit servers.
 The web API gives developers possibility to make applications that use Beddit sleep data.

-We ask that you mention Beddit when you use data from Beddit API.
+We ask that you mention Beddit when you use data from Beddit API and appreciate when our partners include a link back to www.beddit.com.
 You can use the following assets:

 ![Beddit logo](images/beddit_logo.png)